DPotoyan/Chem324/content/Lec3-3.md

 ### Vector operations

-What defines vectors is the opeartions on them.
-Let us take a simple 2D vector as an exmaple:
+What defines vectors is the operations on them.
+Let us take a simple 2D vector as an example:

 $$\mid a\rangle=a_1\mid e_1\rangle+a_2\mid e_2\rangle$$